cyertai/Axial/README.md

 However you do more damage to enemies of the opposite color!

 ### Keyboard Controls
-MOVEMENT: WSAD or ARROW KEYS
+Movement: use WSAD or the arrow keys

-CHANGE COLOR: C
+Change Affinity (light/dark): C

-SHOOT: SPACE BAR
+Fire: Space Bar

 ### Mouse Controls
--Press the left mouse button to fire
+Press the left mouse button to fire.

--right button to change affinity
+Press the right mouse button to change affinity

--move the mouse to move the player
+Move the mouse while holding the left mouse button to move the player

 ### Display Items
 The Health bar displays the player's health.